spookyGh0st/beatwalls/docs/guide/advanced-usage.md

 ## Includes

 When the main.bw file might become to big you can split up your files and include them.
-Note that the program will still only rerun when you modify main.bw.

 EasyStandard.bw
 ```yaml